Symbulator-Team/Symbulator-source/README.md

 # Symbulator for TI M86k series calculators

-This is plain text source code for Symbulator based on https://github.com/Symbulator-Team/TI-89 with minor bug fixes, and an additional function `ws()` that would create some helper functions.
+This is plain text source code for Symbulator.

-This version is named `6Δ` to differentiate from `Version 6β - July 5 2014`
+Documentation and TI Group file can be downloaded at https://www.symbulator.com

-in the original source.
+With Roberto Pérez-Franco the author of Symbulator we are pleased to announce version `7α`, a new update to Symbulator.